-Hospital Cleaning
+Enhanced Hospital Cleaning

-In a high traffic environment with thousands of shared touchpoints, it is crucial to guard against bacteria, viruses, COVID-19, and other superbugs.
-With Allied BioServices’ SW2™ infection control system, hospitals have never been so hygienic.
-Supported by multiple highly successful clinical trials, our long-lasting disinfectant is clinically proven to reduce hospital-acquired infections (HAI) by 36%.
+In a high traffic environment with thousands of shared touchpoints, it is crucial to guard against pathogens.
+With Allied BioServices’ SW2 infection control system, hospitals have never been so hygienic.
+Supported by multiple highly successful clinical trials, our long-lasting antimicrobial coating is clinically proven to reduce healthcare-associated infections (HAI) by 36%.

-Utilising the latest infection control technologies, SW2™ forms a self-disinfecting barrier across all applied surfaces.
-Thanks to this breakthrough protective shield, there’s no better option for prioritising patient care and reducing the associated costs of hospital-acquired infections.
-Making surfaces biological clean, rather than merely visually clean.
+Utilising the latest infection control technologies, SW2 forms an antimicrobial barrier across all applied surfaces.
+Thanks to this breakthrough protective shield, there’s no better option for prioritising patient care and reducing the associated costs of healthcare-associated infections.
+Making surfaces biological clean, rather than merely visually clean and seamlessly integrates into your discharge cleaning process.

-The importance of hospital-acquired infection control
+The importance of healthcare-associated infection control

-The key to Allied BioServices’ superior COVID cleaning services is that, after deep cleaning, our technicians apply SW2™ to all surfaces to keep your surfaces protected for the next three months.
+The key to Allied BioServices’ superior infection control services is that, after deep cleaning, our technicians apply SW2 to all surfaces to keep your surfaces protected for the next three months.

-SW2™ is a long-lasting antimicrobial coating that forms a protective barrier on hard and soft surfaces, which makes them hostile to germs, bacteria and COVID-19 for 15 weeks (105 days).
-This means that you can go back to normal (pre-COVID) cleaning practices and provide your employees and clients a safer space whilst saving your organisation time and money.
+SW2 is a long-lasting antimicrobial coating that forms a protective barrier on hard and soft surfaces, which makes them hostile to germs for up to 3 months.
+This means that you can go back to normal cleaning practices and provide your employees and patients a safer space whilst saving your hospital time and money.

-SW2™ is suitable to use on most common surfaces:
+SW2 is suitable to use on most common surfaces:

 In a new ARIC journal published by Monash University, the authors estimated that 170,574 HAIs occur in adults admitted to public hospitals in Australia annually, resulting in 7,583 deaths, calling out that Healthcare associated infections are of significant burden in Australia.
 This would mean HAIs are the 5th highest cause of death in Australia – more than heart attacks and 5 times more than Motor Vehicle accidents.